nsayed123/quince-assignment/python/README.md

-# CLI interface to consume Geocoding API
+# Python script to find all open security groups in an AWS account.

 This repository contains the python script to find all open security groups in an AWS account.